-Because soybean is the leading North American oilseed crop, we accelerated deployment of both first and second generation C3003 into soybean in 2016 and through a collaborator generated early greenhouse data in late 2017.
-Preliminary observations with a small number of lines suggest that results for C3003 obtained in Camelina and canola are translating into soybean.
-First generation C3003 produced seeds with lower individual weight while typical individual seed weight was observed with second generation C3003 in soybean.
+Preliminary observations based on a small number of events from our greenhouse studies suggest that results for C3003 obtained in Camelina and canola are translating into soybean.
+First generation C3003 produced seeds with lower individual seed weight while typical individual seed weight was observed with second generation C3003 in soybean.
 Further, our greenhouse results show that there is an increase in branching in the plants for some of the events tested.
-This is significant because more branching provides more sites on the soybean plant for seed pods to develop.
-We expect additional development work will continue in soybean with our collaborator in 2018.
+This is significant because more branching provides more sites on the soybean plant for seed pods to develop which can be associated with obtaining higher yielding plants.

-In December 2017, we granted a non-exclusive research license to Monsanto Company to evaluate our novel C3003 and C3004 yield traits in soybean.
-Under the license, Monsanto plans to begin work with C3003 in its soybean program as a strategy to improve seed yield.
-Monsanto also plans to conduct research with our C3004 yield trait, a trait accessible through genome editing, in combination with C3003 to evaluate the effect of the combination to improve seed yield in soybean.
+In December 2017, we granted a non-exclusive research license to Bayer to evaluate our novel C3003 and C3004 yield traits in soybean.
+Under the license, Bayer is working with C3003 in its soybean program as a strategy to improve seed yield.
+We anticipate that Bayer will generate field test data with C3003 pursuant to the research license.
+The Bayer license was expanded to include a new discovery relating to C3004 that will enable them to begin work deploying and testing the trait in their soybean program.